pritamraymng/Codes/README.md

 Details of the codes are listed as below:

 1. The pre-trained ResNet-50 model was combined 'with' handcrafted features.
 The highest validation accuracy was found by running 20 sweeps of hyperparameters.
-File name: "resnet_handcode.ipynb"
+File name: "resnet_handcode.ipynb".
+The runs in wandb can be seen here: https://wandb.ai/ma23m018-indian-institute-of-technology-madras/mtech_project2?nw=nwuserma23m018

 2. With the best hyperparameters on the validation set, now the code is run on the test set.
-File name: "test1_handcode.ipynb"
+File name: "test1_handcode.ipynb".
+The runs in wandb can be seen from here: https://wandb.ai/ma23m018-indian-institute-of-technology-madras/mtech_project1_test2?nw=nwuserma23m018

 3. The pre-trained ResNet-50 model was combined 'without' handcrafted features.
 The highest validation accuracy was found by running 20 sweeps of hyperparameters.
 File name: "without_handcode.ipynb".
 The runs in wandb can be seen here: https://wandb.ai/ma23m018-indian-institute-of-technology-madras/mtech_project_wh1?nw=nwuserma23m018